Tummy Time Tips for Newborns (From Birth to 2 Months Old)

 Lap time

-Place baby on his belly over your lap.
+Place baby on their belly over your lap.
 Many infants can tolerate this position better than lying on the floor in the beginning.

-For extra support, sit in a chair with stool under one foot so that one leg is higher than the other.
+For extra support, sit in a chair with a stool under one foot so that one leg is higher than the other.
 Place your baby across your legs with their head over the higher leg.
-This can take some pressure of the chest and belly for newborns who do not like being on their stomach.
+This can take some pressure off the chest and belly for newborns who do not like being on their stomachs.

 After Birth

-The first thing your baby needs to learn to do during tummy time is clear his airway by turning his head to expose his mouth and nose for breathing.
+The first thing your baby needs to learn to do during tummy time is clear their airway by turning their head to expose their mouth and nose for breathing.

 Two Weeks

-By two weeks, your baby should be able to turn his head slightly to one side while lying on his stomach so that his nose and mouth are off the floor.
-He also might attempt to lift and turn his head already.
+By two weeks, your baby should be able to turn their head slightly to one side while lying on their stomach so that the nose and mouth are off the floor.
+They also might attempt to lift and turn their head already.

 One Month

-At one month, your baby should be turning his head to both sides on the floor.
-He should start attempting to lift and hold his head up for at least a few seconds.
-To help facilitate lifting the head, you can move his elbows closer to his body to give him more support.
+At one month, your baby should be turning their head to both sides on the floor.
+They should start attempting to lift and hold their head up for at least a few seconds.
+To help facilitate lifting the head, you can move their elbows closer to the body to give them more support.

 Two Months

-By two months, you may see your baby starting to tilt his head to one side while lying on his stomach.
-Make sure your baby is turning his head to both sides while doing tummy time.
+By two months, you may see your baby starting to tilt their head to one side while lying on the stomach.
+Make sure your baby is turning their head to both sides while doing tummy time.
 This will ensure that the neck muscles are developing equally.

 If you have any concerns about your baby’s motor development, talk to your pediatrician.
 It may also be helpful to contact your local early intervention program.